SQream/sqream_docs/operational_guides/mounting_an_nfs_shared_drive.rst

 Syntax
 ==============
-The following is the syntax for verifying that your NFS is shared with your SQream cluster:
+The following is an example of the syntax used for executing the script:

 .. code-block:: console